White House targets economic development in Central America to reduce migration - NewsBreak

 In early January, the administration announced dual immigration strategies that would increase expulsions of migrants who attempt to cross the Southern border, while also expanding opportunities for up to 30,000 migrants each month from Cuba, Haiti and Nicaragua who have U.S.-based financial sponsors and have passed a background check to enter the country legally and would allow them to work temporarily for two years.

-The post White House targets economic development in Central America to reduce migration appeared first on Daily Montanan .
+The post White House targets economic development in Central America to reduce migration appeared first on South Dakota Searchlight .